Sifat-Ikram/tasks-master-client/README.md

   <li>VITE_appId=1:1054568211436:web:34ca145411ac78758d56c9</li>
 </ul>

-After completing theses steps, If we run command "npm run dev", the website will be running on localhost.
+After completing these steps, run the command npm run dev to start the development server.
+The website will then be accessible at localhost